 8. Fushimi Inari Shrine

-The shrine is easily reachable by train or the 5 South bus from Kyoto Station to Fushimi Inari.
+The shrine is easily reachable by train or the 5 South bus from Kyoto Station to Fushimi Inari – don’t skip this incredible landmark on your Kyoto 3 day itinerary!

 12. Ryozen Kannon

-Hotel recommendation: Kaede Guesthouse is located in a prime spot close to downtown Kyoto.
+Where to stay in Kyoto: I recommend staying in Shimogyo Ward, a prime spot close to downtown Kyoto.
 You can get to Gion district within 15 minutes on foot, or take the train or bus to other major sightseeing spots.
-Their front desk sells the 500 Yen day passes for buses and are happy to help recommend places to visit and restaurants to check out.
-Click here to check current rates and availability at Kaede Guesthouse or click here for other highly rated hotels in Kyoto!
+Click here to check current rates and availability at hotels in Shimogyo Ward or click here for other highly rated hotels in Kyoto!

 Where to eat in Kyoto